Click Here to View Latest Updates

 3. The permanent loss of a uniquely quiet area with the site operating 24/7.

-5. The negative impact on a newly created Country Park.
+5. The negative impact on the Millennium Country Park, Marston Vale Trust.

 6. The new A421 was designed to cope with existing traffic problems and some elements of growth in Bedford Borough.
 The volume of lorry and associated traffic for a large scale industrial area will be beyond the capacity of the road.